ismail0098-lang/Y-/README.md

 <p align="center">
   <img src="Y_minus_QR.png" width="300" alt="Y-Minus Compiler QR Code">
   <br>
-  <i>Scan this Version 6 QR code to retrieve the 126-byte raw binary of the compiler.</i>
+  <i>In fact the compiler was soo small i could make it a QR code to scan.
+However i dont recommend people scanning random QR on the internet  so its up to you.</i>
 </p>

 Y-Minus is an experiment in extreme code golfing and low-level architecture.
 The entire compiler fits into exactly 126 bytes of x86 16-bit machine code while supporting variables, memory pointers, while loops, and DOS interrupts.
 Despite its microscopic size, the language is powerful enough to compile its own source code.